 Can I breastfeed if I have Gaucher disease?

 Gaucher disease does not appear to affect a woman’s ability to breastfeed.
 It is important to consider possible bone complications.
 In general, a woman who is breastfeeding will lose 3-7% of her bone density during lactation, which is normally regained after she stops breastfeeding.
 This loss could be significant for a woman with Gaucher disease who already has low bone density.
 Breastfeeding beyond 6 months may not be recommended.
 It is important to balance the benefits of breastfeeding with the maternal health risks.
-Be sure to talk to your health care provider about all your breastfeeding questions.
+Be sure to talk to your healthcare provider about your breastfeeding questions.